Statement of Counseling Services

 10. To assist you, it is essential that you provide us with information that is as accurate and complete as possible.
 For that reason, We may ask you to authorize Us to access your credit history.
 Rest assured that the information concerning your financial condition and status that you provide during this session is strictly confidential.
 Such information would include, but is not limited to, income, debts, credit accounts, earnings, assets, and employment data.
 We will not disclose any such information that you provide orally or in writing to anyone, except as authorized by you in writing or as required by law, such as in response to a subpoena.
 We may disclose client information to the United States Trustee in connection with the oversight of the agency, or during the investigation of complaints, during on-site visits, or during quality of service reviews.
 We may compile data and aggregate information that you give us, but this information will not be disclosed in any manner that would personally identify you.
 This agency will not disclose or provide any information about this session to a credit reporting agency.

-11. The United States Trustees has reviewed only the agency’s credit counseling services and the fact that the United States Trustee has neither reviewed nor approved any other services the agency provides to clients.
+11. The United States Trustee has reviewed only the agency’s debtor education and credit counseling services and has neither reviewed nor approved any other services the agency provides to clients.

 12. The certificate is valid for up to 180 days from date of completion of counseling.
 You must complete counseling services to receive a certificate.